 The 5 batten 5.8 Ezzy Wave is actualy lighter than the 2019, 4-batten 5.7 Elite.
 And the Ezzy Wave is more stable and balanced as well.

-And when we introduced the 6.3 in 2021, the same principles applied." - David Ezzy
+And when we introduced the 6.3, the same principles applied." - David Ezzy

 EZZY WAVE SPECS